fermamud/videoclub-react/README.md

 Une page amusante apparaîtra sur votre écran si la route recherchée n'existe pas.
 Vous aurez également la possibilité de revenir au site.

+# TP2 - React (frontend)

+This project consists of a movie website, where only the frontend part has been worked on with various features.
+Everything is done through React and its libraries.
+Among its features, we have:

+## Home Page
+Page with elaborate images on Figma as well as the use of icons and animations.

+## Movie List Page
+Page presenting all the movies and also offering the option of filter selection.
+All page functionalities are animated, and effects are achieved through Framer Motion and CSS.

+## Movie Page
+This page will contain the details of each movie, such as the year, description, genre, and production.
+Additionally, this page will allow rating movies and reading comments about them.
+If you are a registered user, you can also add a comment about the movie.
+To log in, simply click on "login".

+## 404 Page
+A fun page will appear on your screen if the requested route does not exist.
+You will also have the option to return to the site.